Genspark vs remio: AI Search vs Personal Knowledge Base

 - Aisha Washington

 You have two browser tabs open.
 One is Genspark, pulling live web sources into a structured research page.
-The other is remio, an AI agent that already understands your business — it answers your question by drawing on context it has continuously accumulated from your browsing, meetings, and files over the past three months.
+The other is remio, answering your question using notes, meetings, and documents you collected three months ago.
 Neither tab is wrong.
 They are doing different jobs.

 This comparison is for knowledge workers who want a clear breakdown: where Genspark excels, where remio fills the gap it leaves behind, and when using both makes sense.
 The remio vs Genspark question is less about which is better and more about which problem you are solving right now.